 The end of August found me in Seattle for IFBC.
 I was not going to go.
-To be honest, I had my fair share of food conferences last year, and had decided to sit back in the shadows to enjoy them this year.
+To be honest, I had my fair share of food conferences last year and had decided to sit back in the shadows to enjoy them this year.
 Upon returning from France, we had to high tail it to Seattle for business.
 I always love when I can combine a little business with foodie pleasure.
-During this trip I was able to squeeze in an over-due coffee with Jackie and Lenny and I both got a chance to have a wonderful evening out with Dana.
+During this trip, I was able to squeeze in an over-due coffee with Jackie and Lenny and I both got a chance to have a wonderful evening out with Dana.
 Well, Jackie planted a small seed during coffee, about IFBC; but, I buried it deep.
 Then over cocktails, Dana decided to shower that buried seed with a little water.
-By the end of dinner, Dana, had showered that seed with sunshine – come back for IFBC, as well a girl’s weekend at her home with 5 amazing women (Dana, Joy, Cheryl, Tracy and Kristina).
+By the end of dinner, Dana had showered that seed with sunshine – come back for IFBC, as well a girl’s weekend at her home with 5 amazing women (Dana, Joy, Cheryl, Tracy, and Kristina).
 By the time I boarded the plane the next morning, that seed was blooming and it was not long before I was pinging Dana and accepting her generous offer.
-Before I left I decided it was time to make this Gluten Free Apple Crisp to leave as a treat for a certain someone.
+Before I left I decided it was time to make this Gluten Free Apple Crisp leave as a treat for a certain someone.

 I felt amazingly blessed that weekend.
 A much-needed girl’s weekend tossed together with great food, lip-quenching cocktails and stimulating conversation with a brilliant group of women, who I now consider “friends”.
 We all came together, some of us knew each other from past events and others where new to each of us.
 Regardless, from the moment we meet up in baggage claim, I felt like I was with a long lost group of friends; conversations flowed freely, creativity was stoked and there was an amazing warmth around us the entire weekend.
 I thank each of them!